Explain the Concept of Software: A Beginner's Guide to Programs, Code & Engineering

 Software is generally grouped into three broad categories: system software, application software, and programming (or development) software.
 Each type serves a different role, and together they form the layered structure that makes a modern computer work.

 System software runs the computer itself — the operating system, drivers, and utilities that manage memory, storage, and connected devices.
-It is the layer that sits closest to the hardware and allows everything else to run.
+System software is the layer that sits closest to the hardware and allows everything else to run.
+When you switch on a computer, system software is the first thing to load, and every application depends on it to reach the hardware underneath.

 Application software is what most people interact with directly: word processors, web browsers, media players, and the everyday tools used to get work done.
 For example, opening and editing a document relies on application software, as covered in our guides on how to open a .doc or .docx file and opening a Word document to continue working.

 Programming software gives developers the tools to create new programs — compilers, code editors, and debuggers.
-This is the category that produces all the other software, including the applications used to print Word documents or open XLSX and XLS files.
+Programming software is the category that produces all the other software, including the applications used to print Word documents or open XLSX and XLS files.

 There are many types of software, and each year they are joined by new examples that continue to make daily tasks easier.